gift-surg/Xono2L/README.md

 # XonoVIEW

-XonoVIEW is a [LabVIEW][labview]-compatible wrapper around Ulterius, a proprietary software development kit provided for use with [Sonix ultrasound systems][sonix].
+XonoVIEW is a [LabVIEW][labview]-compatible wrapper around the Ulterius library, which is part of the Sonix SDK, a proprietary software development kit provided for use with [Sonix ultrasound systems][sonix].

 [labview]: https://www.ni.com/labview
 [sonix]: https://www.bkmedical.com/